To research more info about online project management then checkout project planning online.I

 We have a one rental XW8000 and I have seen this on two occasions with v7.6.
 Our situation was - the serial port was fine.
 The Sony utility that Sylvain speaks of worked fine which ruled out the port and the 232-422 serial converter.

-I did notice both times that the DS machine control changed to Serial Com 2, but you were not able to change it.
+but you were not able to change it.
 With the capture window open - the reference lock indicator was not lit either.

 In both cases, after spending a few minutes troubleshooting, I just restored my Ghost image (6 minutes) and viola, it worked fine.
 This problem apparently is buried deep in a config table, the registry, or a corrupted DS file.
 I did try repairing and then re-installing the software the second time just to see if that fixed the problem - and no it did not.